sultaniman/hive-state/README.md

   <h1 align="center">Hive</h1>
 </p>

+**NOTE**: Very early stage of development

-Keep your fleet state in-memory for fast access and on top of it make calculations using Uber's H3.
+In-memory fleet state management for fast access and on top of it make calculations using Uber's H3.

 ## Installation 💾